lmullen/americas-public-bible/website/content/essay/most-quoted/index.md

 {{% vv "John 3:16" %}}, perhaps the most recognizable of all verses in contemporary America, was not always so popular.
 Rather, its popularity grew gradually over time.

-{{% fig-verse ref="John 3:16" caption="This verse is perhaps the most recognizable verse in contemporary America, but its popularity grew gradually over time." %}}
+{{% fig-verse ref="John 3:16" caption=`This verse is perhaps the most recognizable verse in contemporary America, but its popularity grew gradually over time.` %}}

 {{% vv "Matthew 22:14" %}} ("many are called, but few are chosen") also started to become vastly more popular over time, starting in the 1870s.
 With this particular passage it appears to be fair to say that there is no discernible pattern to the ascendancy.
 The verse was used for vacancies on the New York City policy force, political elections, sermons on predestination, missions, and so forth.
 Somtimes it was quoted as a Bible verse, but other times it was used simply as a useful turn of phrase.
 It may be safest to attribute the popularity of the verse to the popularity of the phrase, which gained new force in the national lexicon but which was divorced in many instances from any obvious connection to the Bible.

-{{% fig-verse ref="Matthew 22:14" caption="This verse was multipurpose, usable in virtually any context." %}}
+{{% fig-verse ref="Matthew 22:14" caption=`This verse was multipurpose, usable in virtually any context.` %}}

 By way of contrast, John 8:32 was also a verse whose popularity increased over time.
 But unlike Matthew 22:14, the phrase "the truth shall set you free" was mostly used as a direct quotation from the Bible.
 A great deal of its usage in the newspapers in the second half of the century were sermons or other religious reflections.

-{{% fig-verse ref="John 8:32" caption="Although containing a memorable and even proverbial phrase, this verse was almost entirely used in sermons or other Christian literature, rather than as a common phrase in the language." %}}
+{{% fig-verse ref="John 8:32" caption=`Although containing a memorable and even proverbial phrase, this verse was almost entirely used in sermons or other Christian literature, rather than as a common phrase in the language.` %}}

 ### Other proverbial verses